markNZed/processism-react-three/storyboard.md

 ## 19.2.
 Animation
 The word "Heterarchy" appears at the top of the screen.
 Highlight all the fundamental entities at the boundary of the topmost entity by coloring them white.
 Then, zoom in to show a connection between two intermediate entities, each involving a fundamental entity that is part of the topmost entity.
 Show a new external fundamental entity entering the scene and forming a relation with one of the highlighted fundamental entities, influencing both the intermediate and topmost entities.
 ## 19.3.
 Narration
 It might be tempting to think of the levels we’ve described as forming a simple hierarchy, where higher levels control or influence the lower ones.
 While this view isn’t wrong, it doesn’t capture the full picture.

-To expand our understanding, let’s introduce the concept of heterarchy.
-Imagine all the fundamental entities at the boundary of our topmost entity—they’re now colored white.
+To expand our understanding, we'll introduce the concept of heterarchy.
+Imagine all the fundamental entities at the boundary of our topmost entity — they’re now colored white.
 These fundamental entities are connected not just within their immediate level but also across different levels.

 As we zoom in, we see a connection between two intermediate entities.
 Notice how this connection involves fundamental entities that are part of the topmost entity.
 Now, let’s introduce a new external fundamental entity.
 This new entity forms a relation with one of the highlighted fundamental entities, which in turn affects the intermediate entity and ultimately impacts the topmost entity as well.

 This illustrates how relations can cross different levels, bypassing the hierarchical structure.
 For example, consider a single member of a tribe who befriends someone from another tribe.
 This personal connection can lead to an alliance between the tribes, showing how individual actions can influence higher-level structures.

-Conversely, we’ve all experienced how decisions made by higher-level entities, like governments or organizations, can affect us directly, even if we’re just one part of a larger system.
-Heterarchy, therefore, acknowledges that relations can move in multiple directions and across different levels, complicating our analysis and expanding our sensitivity to potential connections.
+Conversely, we’ve all experienced how decisions made by higher-level entities, like governments or organizations, can affect us directly.
+Heterarchy acknowledges that relations can move in multiple directions and across different levels, complicating our analysis and expanding our sensitivity to potential connections.
 The concept of heterarchy is represented in the rhizome which is a type of plant structure, like ginger or bamboo, that spreads underground horizontally and can produce new shoots and roots from any point.
-Unlike a hierarchy, in the heterarchy a path may connect from any point to any other point.
+Unlike a hierarchy, in the heterarchy a path connects from any point to any other point.

 While the concept of hierarchy is useful, especially when systems are simple and predictable, heterarchy allows us to consider all potential relations, including those that might skip levels or involve multiple levels at once.
 This broader perspective helps us understand the interconnectedness and dynamic nature of the systems we observe.
 In a heterarchy, relations cross boundaries, illustrating the profound interconnectedness and interdependence within a system.
 Here, influence flows in multiple directions, reflecting the dynamic and interwoven nature of reality.